Niobium's intrinsic coherence length and penetration depth revisited using low-energy muon spin spectroscopy and secondary-ion mass spectrometry

 This quantity is maximized when $\ell = (\pi / 4) \xi_{0} = \qty{31.3 \pm 2.0}{\nano\meter}$.
 Impurity levels matching this criteria are easily achieved using the oxygen-doping treatments employed in this work (particularly the steps used for sample \ch{Nb}-SR12)~\cite{2021-Lechner-APL-119-082601,2024-Lechner-JAP-135-133902}.

 In summary, we determined \ch{Nb}'s fundamental superconducting length scales, the London penetration depth $\lambda_{L}$ and Pippard/\gls{bcs} coherence length $\xi_{0}$, using depth-resolved \gls{sims} and \gls{le-musr} measurements on oxygen-doped \ch{Nb} samples, prepared via contemporary \gls{srf} cavity methods.
-We identify $\lambda_{L} = \qty{29.1 \pm 1.0}{\nano\meter}$ and $\xi_{0} = \qty{39.9 \pm 2.5}{\nano\meter}$, consistent with other recent measurements and comparable to predictions from contemporary electronic structure calculations.
-These lengths imply a \gls{gl} parameter of $\kappa = \num{0.70 \pm 0.05}$, suggesting \ch{Nb} may be a type-I superconductor in the ultra-pure limit.
+We identify $\lambda_{L} = \qty{29.1 \pm 1.0}{\nano\meter}$ and $\xi_{0} = \qty{39.9 \pm 2.5}{\nano\meter}$, consistent with other authoritative measurements and comparable to predictions from contemporary electronic structure calculations.
+These revised lengths, quantified simultaneously at the nanoscale, imply a \gls{gl} parameter of $\kappa = \num{0.70 \pm 0.05}$, suggesting \ch{Nb} may be a type-I superconductor in the ultra-pure limit.
 Additional experiments sensitive to the attractive nature of vortices near \ch{Nb}'s $T_c$ will be necessary to confirm this claim.
-Our updated estimates for $\lambda_L$ and $\xi_0$ will be useful in technical applications of \ch{Nb}, such as \gls{srf} cavities or engineered heterostructures, where knowledge of the element's superconducting properties are essential.
+Our updated $\lambda_L$ and $\xi_0$ values will be useful in technical applications of \ch{Nb}, such as \gls{srf} cavities or engineered heterostructures, where knowledge of the element's superconducting properties are essential.